Get Your Texas Medical Marijuana Card Online - Fast CURT Approval

 Every patient is connected with a Texas-licensed medical provider who understands the Texas medical marijuana program.
 Consultations are confidential, supportive, and tailored to your health needs.

-Have a medical condition approved under the Compassionate Use Program.
+The following conditions are approved under the Texas Compassionate Use Program.

 Amyotrophic Lateral Sclerosis (ALS)